Who wouldn’t want to get traffic to your website for free?

 Find a few platforms that your target audience frequents and then get going.
 You can easily get lots of free website traffic from your profiles on all of these social sites.

 Pretty much every social platform offers a place for you to write a few lines about yourself and include a link.
 Don’t be afraid to shove this link in your visitor’s face; make it blatantly obvious that you want them to click.

 By providing the link to your website and writing a brief, catchy hook about what you do, you can entice first-time visitors to click on the link.

 Not only can you get more views from your social media profiles; you can also get more views from social media posts, which will pop up frequently in your followers’ feeds.

-Using hashtags is a way to get even more eyes on your posts.
-You can use hashtags based around your location and your industry.
+Using hashtags on Instagram and other social media platforms is a way to get even more eyes on your posts.
+You can use hashtags based on your location and your industry.
 For instance, #chicagofitness or #atlantanonprofit.

 Another great marketing tactic is to share the most recent blog post from your website.
 Or even share an old post for a Throwback Thursday.